5 Solid Reasons Beginner Writers Should Use Content Mills

 As a 4-Star author on Textbroker, I get a base rate of 1.4 cents per word unless I write for direct order clients or teams.
 These often pay considerably more.

-Personally, I've made as much as $28 per hour throughout an eight-hour workday.
+Personally, I've made as much as $28/hour for an eight-hour workday.
 However, there were days when I only made around $30.
-It varies greatly depending on the pay per word, the number of jobs available and your own amount of effort.
+It varies greatly depending on the pay per word, the number of jobs available, and your own amount of effort.

 So, Why Use Content Mills?